squidsoup/mushrooms-russia-history-ebook/README.md

 ### Todo

 * Proof-reading (particularly noting text requiring correction from the original, enumerated in [errors.md](errors.md)
-* Indicies
+* Indices
   * Index of Mushroom Names is full of errors, which require reference to the original for corrections.
-  * Indicies require links to anchors within the text.
+  * Indices require links to anchors within the text.

-## Contributing

-Please feel free to contact me with corrections.
-If you have access to the original texts, please see a list of errors that I need assistance with in [errors.md](errors.md).
-If you are in possession of an original edition of *Mushrooms, Russia and History*, I would be very grateful to hear from you and any assistance you could provide to ensure this e-book edition is as accurate as possible.

 ## Changes from the original text

-In order to adapt this work to e-book formats, a number of changes have been made:
+In order to adapt this work to eBook formats, a number of changes have been made:

 * While Mushrooms, Russia and History was originally published in two volumes, both volumes are presented here as a single e-book for convenience.
 References to volumes in the text have been removed.
 * As e-book page layouts are fluid and device dependant, the position of figures and plates have been changed to improve clarity.